gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 She was talking about encoding in the way we think of it today, but nobody took her seriously until Alan Turing wrote an influential paper generalizing this a hundred years later.
 And even then it took twenty more years before people really began to get it.

 In practice the binary micro-universe of the physical computer can take many forms.
-In modern computers, it is sometimes represented by high and low voltage, by pools of electrons, by magnetic polarity, holes punched in paper, or even by blurry spots on an otherwise crystal-clear mirror.
+In modern computers, it is sometimes represented by high and low voltage, by pools of electrons, by magnetic polarity, holes punched in paper, or even blurry spots on an otherwise crystal-clear mirror.
 And yes, even as ones and zeroes printed on long skinny paper tape.
 Engineers have dreamed up countless *physical embodiments* of the binary universe.
 But none of that matters to how the conceptual computer actually computes.

 ---